-Osber moved along the wharf then beside the river as far as he could, calling to her to save herself, but she just yelled back at him.
+Osber moved along the wharf then beside the river as far as he could, calling to her to save herself, but she just cursed back at him.
 There was no path by the river and it was hard to follow.
-When the moon went behind a cloud Osber lost sight of her and was forced to turn back.
+When the moon slid behind a cloud Osber lost sight of her and was forced to turn back.

-At the wharf her gang were slowly being allowed out of the very cold water.
-Even those that had wanted to fight were too cold to do more than ask for help.
+At the wharf her gang were slowly being allowed out of the freezing water.
+Even those that had intended to fight were too cold to do more than huddle, shiver, and beg for shelter and warmth.

-They were given help, but only when their hands and feet had been tied up.
+They were given shelter, but only when their hands and feet had been securely bound.

-The next day the Brothers took their prisoners and their new friends back down the river to the town, where the gang members were put in prison for trial.
-It was found that all the main members of the White Hand gang had been taken except their leader.
-Although a search was made for the woman who had led them no sign of her was found.
-It was also learned the Gorvan was somewhat older than he had appeared, being small with soft skin.
-He and the woman were in love and had led the White Hand together until his death.
+The next day the Brothers took their captives and their new friends back down the river to the town, where the gang members were imprisoned for trial.
+It was found that all the main members of the White Hand gang had been captured except their leader.
+Although a search was made for the mysterious woman who had led them no trace of her was found.
+It was also learned the Gorvan was somewhat older than he had appeared, being small and soft bristled.
+He and the woman were lovers and had led the White Hand together until his death.

-That Christmas the Brothers were especially grateful for their happy life and were visited several times by Harbold and his sister.
-Maryaine was a lovely young woman and it was Pieder who seemed to notice this most.
-On Christmas Eve he was seen by his brothers kissing her under the mistletoe [leaves picked at Christmas; say it as "miss - ull - tow"] and by the next Spring they were married.
+That Christmas the Brothers were unusually grateful for their happy life and were visited several times by Harbold and his sister.
+Daylight revealed that Maryaine was a lovely young woman and it was Pieder who seemed to notice this most.
+On Christmas Eve he was spied by his brothers kissing her under the mistletoe and by the next Spring they were married.

-After the wedding, when friends and family had said good things to Pieder and Maryaine and they had kissed yet again, Osber said quietly to Berzifal "Who would have thought that Pieder would be the first of us to find his true love?"
-Berzifal said, "Yes, and out of such a dark business.
+After the wedding ceremony, when friends and family had toasted the newlyweds and they had kissed yet again, Osber whispered to Berzifal "Who would have thought that Pieder would be the first of us to find his true love?"
+Berzifal whispered back, "Yes, and out of such a dark business.
 Don't worry Osber, our time will come.
 We are young and anything can happen."

-He then raised his glass and said, "A long and happy life to all of us!"
+He paused, smiled, then raised his glass and said, "A long and happy life to all of us!"